dalers/hydra/README.md

 #### LiquidCrystal

-LiquidCrystal (<https://www.arduino.cc/reference/en/libraries/liquidcrystal/>) provides low-level access to the LCD display on the OSEPP 16x2 Text LCD & Keypad Shield. *This library may already have been installed with the Arduino IDE**
+LiquidCrystal (<https://www.arduino.cc/reference/en/libraries/liquidcrystal/>) provides low-level access to the LCD display on the OSEPP 16x2 Text LCD & Keypad Shield.

-From the Arduino IDE, access menu Tools > Manage Libraries > Type: All, Topic: All, filter by "lcd", and install the latest version of LiquidCrystal by Arduino, Adafruit (e.g. v1.0.7)
+From the Arduino IDE, access menu Tools > Manage Libraries > Type: All, Topic: All, filter by "lcd", and install the latest version of LiquidCrystal by Arduino, Adafruit (e.g. v1.0.7).

 #### LCDKeypad